crashvb/dind-docker/README.md

  | Variable | Default Value | Description |
  | ---------| ------------- | ----------- |

-## Healthcheck Scripts

-### dind

-The embedded healthcheck script is located at `/etc/healthcheck.d/dind` and performs the following actions:

-1. Verifies that dind is operational.

 ## Standard Configuration

 ### Container Layout